MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-retaining-data-after-publishing.md

 Synchronize is the default schema update mode for syncing the database and the extension.
 There are some key factors to consider when you work with the **Synchronize** mode.

 - After publishing, the field data and the primary key information syncs with all the tables and the table extensions.
 Thus, you can do additions easily, but not deletions.
-For example, you can add a field and sync that with the extension just by using the F5 shortcut key, but if a field is removed then the table data cannot be synchronized and you have to either use the **Recreate** mode or write an [upgrade codeunit](devenv-upgrading-extensions.md).
+For example, you can add a field and sync that with the extension just by pressing the F5 shortcut key, but if a field is removed then the table data cannot be synchronized and you have to either use the **Recreate** mode or write an [upgrade codeunit](devenv-upgrading-extensions.md).

 - When you make changes to the data types, you can only enlarge the unit size, and not decrease the unit size.
 For example, you can set a text type from `Code[20]` to `Code[50]` or `Text[32]` to  `Text[87]`, and you cannot set a text type from `Code[50]` to `Code[30]` or `Text[87]` to `Text[40]`.